 (Affiliate links are provided by an online retailer who then pays you a commission to promote or drive traffic to their sites, resulting in sales).

 ShareASale is an Affiliate Marketing Network.
 You’ll find lots of merchants in various niches who are looking for bloggers to promote their products.
 Ever wonder where bloggers get those ads that run down the sidebar of their blog posts?
 Find a merchant that fits your niche and they’ll provide you with those sidebar ads.
-You can also create a custom referral link for specific products they sell.
+You can also create a custom referral link for the specific products they sell.

 There are fantastic merchants like Stella & Dot, Gymboree, and Wayfair looking for promoters.
 You choose a product to promote, create pins, and get sharing to Pinterest and on your blog.
 Join for free here.
 Just make sure you are pinning other content as well and not JUST affiliate links.
 This looks spammy and could get your Pinterest account suspended.